Make your research plan

 If you have already agreed on supervising, complete the supervising agreement.

 The dates and times are local Finnish time.
 If your application is successful, your study right begins either on 1 January or 1 August, depending on whether you applied in autumn or spring.
 It is possible to grant the study right at other times, but we require strong grounds – such as significant research funding requiring a doctoral study right – for making such an exception.
-The appendices of your application should be uploaded to the application form or sent by e-mail within the application period.
+The appendices of your application should be uploaded to the application form within the application period.
 The Applicant and Student Services is responsible for receiving applications and appendices.

 Please note: In the application system, the easiest way to get started is by typing in the search field University of Lapland.